 Next, look at the fins.
 Skate’s pelvic fins (the ones closest to their tail) have two lobes where stingrays only have one lobe.
 If counting pelvic lobes isn’t your thing, skates will often have thorn-like protrusions along their back that help provide protection.
 Also, stingrays tend to be larger than skates (although this is not a hard-and-fast rule).

-The last difference is difficult to spot—skates are oviparous, meaning they lay eggs, where stingrays are viviparous, meaning they give birth to live young (have you ever seen a baby stingray?
-You’re welcome).
+The last difference is difficult to spot—skates are oviparous, meaning they lay eggs, where stingrays are viviparous, meaning they give birth to live young.
 Skates produce egg cases that look like black rectangles with thin extensions on each corner, which are commonly known as mermaid’s purses.
 If you’ve ever walked along the beach and spotted one of these, congratulations, you saw the home of baby skates!

 Although skates and stingrays have their differences, one thing is for sure: these critters are cool.
 Now you know everything you need to tell these two apart.
 Now go forth, impress your friends with your Batoidea knowledge!